Skip to page content

 Ways to assist in managing fatigue

-• Balance activity and rest
+• Balance activity and rest.

-• Use energy-saving techniques throughout the day
+• Use energy saving techniques throughout the day (for example, complete activities sitting down).

-• Alternate between mental and physical activities
+• Alternate between mental and physical activities.

-• Get to know your triggers to fatigue
+• Get to know your triggers to fatigue.

-• Work within your energy limits, do not wait until you feel you have gone too far
+• Work within your energy limits, do not wait until you feel you have gone too far.

-• Pace activities throughout the week
+• Pace activities throughout the week.

-• If necessary only tackle 1 larger activity a day
+• If necessary, only tackle 1 larger activity a day.

 • Take regular rest breaks.
-If you need to sleep during the day try to have 30-minute‘ power naps’ and avoid sleeping after 4:00pm
+If you need to sleep during the day, try to have 30 minute ‘power naps’ and avoid sleeping after 4:00pm.

-• Prioritise were to use your energy
+• Prioritise where to use your energy.

-• Have a regular routine by going to bed at the same time each day and getting up at the same time
+• Have a regular routine by going to bed at the same time each day and getting up at the same time.

-• Exercise regularly within your physical capability
+• Exercise regularly within your physical capability.

-Contact
+Contact information

 Gloucestershire Brain Injury Team